Drug

 Candida albicans causes approx. 80 percent of all

-yeast infections, while Candida glabrata, Candida
+yeast infections, while Candida glabrata

 tropicalis, and other types of fungi account for the